Hardwoods & Species Softwood

 Iroko has a medium to coarse texture, with open pores and an interlocked grain.

-Iroko is very durable, and is resistant to both rot and insect attack;
+Iroko is very durable, and is resistant to both rot and insect attack.
+Poplar for joinery work, especially gates as well as commercial applications such as cladding and benches.
+Stainless steel fixings should be used.

 American White Ash